Quarantine Guidance: What to do if you were exposed to someone with the novel coronavirus (COVID-19)

 Call your local health department to schedule testing.
 You can find contact information for your health department here: https://dph.georgia.gov/covidtesting.
 Please note that even if your test results are negative, you still must remain in quarantine for the entire 14 days.
 If you develop symptoms of COVID-19 at any point during your quarantine period, please also follow the guidance below “What should I do if I am a close contact to someone with COVID-19 and get sick?”.

-If you seek a test on day 10 of your quarantine, ideally your results should be available by day 14.
-It is recommended that you do not return to work until a negative result is returned.
-If your results are still pending after your 14-day quarantine is complete, and you decide to return to work, we recommend that you take extra care with prevention measures to avoid exposure to others in the event that your test result comes back as positive.
+If you seek a COVID-19 test during your quarantine, and you have not received results by day 14 of your quarantine, it is recommended that you do not return to work or school until those results are available.
+If your results are still pending after your 14-day quarantine is complete, and you decide to return to school or work, we recommend that you take extra care with prevention measures to avoid exposure to others in case your test result comes back as positive.

 If you receive a positive COVID-19 test regardless of your symptom status, you must follow DPH isolation guidelineshttps://dph.georgia.gov/isolation-contact.